fhumbertodf/dicionario/Textos1.md

 Everybody shares their chocolate.
 Samantha, Tracey, and Sydney love Easter.*

+Who is going to an Easter egg hunt?
+Who hid chocolate eggs and bunnies?
+Where does Samantha find an Easter?
+Where does Tracey find a chocolate bunny?
+What does Sydney find in front of the television?

 ## 010 - Joe's First Car.

 >*Joe is 18 years old.